 In the wild they have over 12 hours of intense sunlight a day with very few lakes or ponds nearby.
 This creates an environment that is hot and dry (i.e. low humidity).

-There are some scrubs, small trees and rocky areas in Central Australia.
-This means this species is only semi-arboreal and does not climb frequently.
+There are some scrubs, small trees, and rocky areas in Central Australia.
+This means this species is only semi-arboreal and is not an extreme climber.

 Because of the environment they live in Bearded Dragons have many unique adaptations:

 - They have a third eye to detect shadows above them.

 - Their head is inverted to allow water droplets to slide from the top of their head to their mouth.

 - They have spike-shaped scales as a defense mechanism from many desert predators.

 Their habitat is the reason why they need UVA and UVB rays for everyday metabolic function.
 The dry environment is also the reason why they stay hydrated by eating insects and vegetation over drinking.

 Because the desert is very hot Bearded Dragons squeeze into small rock crevices to cool down.
 They also climb plants for higher basking spots to evade predators.